 About

 Justin Burns is an artist, educator, and creative technologist whose work blends painting and digital media to explore memory, place, and the passage of time.
-Raised in Farmers Branch, Texas, he draws inspiration from his family’s century old farm in Kopperl, capturing fragments of rural life in paintings on aluminum and Dura Lar film that preserve the texture of weathered spaces and shared stories.
+Raised in Farmers Branch, Texas, he draws from childhood spaces, everyday objects, and his family's century-old farm and the town of Kopperl, Texas.
+His paintings on aluminum and Dura-Lar preserve the textures of weathered environments and layered histories, holding fragments of personal and shared memory.